African Party for the Independence of Cape Verde

-The African Party of Independence of Cape Verde (Partido Africano da Independência de Cabo Verde, PAICV) is a democratic socialist political party in Cape Verde.
-It was formerly a Marxist–Leninist communist party and the sole legal party in the country from 1981 to 1990.
+The African Party for Independence of Cape Verde (Partido Africano da Independência de Cabo Verde, PAICV) is a democratic socialist political party in Cape Verde.
+It was the sole legal party in the country from 1981 to 1990.
 Its members are nicknamed "os tambarinas" (the tamarinds) in Portuguese, and they identify themselves with the color yellow.
+Their rivals are the centrist Movement for Democracy, or the wind fans, and the conservative Democratic and Independent Cape Verdean Union.

 History

 In 1956, its forerunner, the African Party for the Independence of Guinea and Cape Verde (PAIGC), was founded by the Cape Verdean nationalist leader Amílcar Cabral (born in Guinea-Bissau).
 PAIGC fought to overthrow the Portuguese Empire, unify Cape Verde and Guinea-Bissau, and use its vanguardism to advance socialist revolution.

 From 1961 on, the PAIGC fought a guerrilla warfare campaign in cooperation with its fraternal party umbrella group, the CONCP, during the Portuguese Colonial War.
 By 1973 the PAIGC controlled Guinea-Bissau, while Portugal's own Carnation Revolution in 1974 effectively dissolved the empire, relinquishing Cape Verde within the next year.

 After the wars of national liberation, the PAIGC established a socialist state within both territories under Amilcar Cabral's brother, Luís Cabral.